HBO Max: The Absolute Best Sci-Fi Movies to Watch

 Strange Days (1995)

-A cyberpunk thriller from Oscar-winning director Katheryn Bigalow (The Hurt Locker).
+A cyberpunk thriller from Oscar-winning director Kathryn Bigelow (The Hurt Locker).
 Strange Days stars Ralph Fiennes as a former LAPD officer who uses an illegal technology involving memory to solve the murder of a prostitute.
 Some would say this is an underrated sci-fi gem of the '90s.
 Now that it's back on streaming, give it a fresh go.

 Tenet (2020)